 8 Facts About Labor Day

-There’s a lot more to Labor Day weekend than end of summer barbecues and furniture sales.
+There’s a lot more to Labor Day weekend than end-of-summer barbecues and furniture sales.

-For more than 125 years, Americans have celebrated Labor Day on the first Monday of every September—which means Labor Day falls on Monday, September 4, in 2023.
+For more than 125 years, Americans have celebrated Labor Day on the first Monday of every September—which means Labor Day falls on Monday, September 2, in 2024.
 But the origins of this holiday have been somewhat lost to time.
 Now it's seen as the unofficial end of summer (and hot dog season), the dreaded return to school for kids across the country, and a time to score a great deal on a mattress.
 But with more than a century of history to sift through, you'd be forgiven for not knowing about the holiday's roots.
-So from the true story of its beginnings to the final word on whether you can wear white afterward, here are eight facts about Labor Day.
+So, from the true story of its beginnings to the final word on whether you can wear white afterward, here are eight facts about Labor Day.

 1. The first Labor Day parade was held in New York City in 1882.